 This fabulous Hobart hop on hop off bus tour is a great way to get your bearings on arrival in the Tasmanian capital.
-Hop on and off as many times as you like at the tour’s 20 stops (located at many of the city’s most popular sights and tourist attractions).
-Image: Patricia Maunder
+Hop on and off as many times as you like at the 20 designated stops.
+The tour route covers most of the city’s most popular sights and tourist attractions.
+Duration: 24/48 hours

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 Whether you want to get the lie of the land in an unfamiliar city, or need some wheels to take you to its best attractions, hop on hop off tourist bus services are often the easiest and most affordable solution.

 Red Decker operates the iconic Hobart hop on hop off bus tour, which takes in 20 of the Tasmanian capital’s tourist hot spots.
 If you’re lucky, Graeme will be at the helm.
 On a chilly midwinter morning he greets me with the calm, courteous manner that has kept his passengers happy for decades, and soon reveals remarkable skill and patience too.
 Whether guiding his big red bus through Battery Point’s narrow streets, or along the Tasman Highway for a brief stretch, Graeme keeps the ride as smooth as a Tassie single malt whisky.

 I climb aboard at Stop A: the Tasmanian Travel and Information Centre in Hobart’s CBD.
 A convenient place to pick up brochures and book activities, it’s also where the Red Decker figure-eight route begins, pauses mid-way, and ends after the full 90-minute circuit.